rpensch/genome_analysis/wiki.md

 ### 4 Assembly Evaluation

 Assembly evaluation was carried out with Quast and resulted in the following statistics: the number of contigs is 12 and the longest contig has a length of 2774867 bp.
 The total length of the assembly is 3143732 bp.
 N50 is 2774867 bp, N75 2774867 bp, L50 1 and
 L75 1 as well.
 The number of N's per 100 kbp is 0 and GC content is 37.82 %.
 All in all, this means that the assembly is pretty good.
 The number of contigs is a little high, but since the largest contig almost makes up 90 % of the assembly, this should not be a problem.
 Shorter contigs could also be discarded here.
 The reference assembly that was used for comparison has 6 contigs with the largest having a length of 3130373 bp and the length of the assembly being 3259287 bp.
 N50 and N75 are 3130373 and L50 and L75 are both 1.
 The number of N's per 100 kbp is 0 here as well and the GC content is 37.69 %.
 There are definitly differences between the two assemblies, but these are not huge and therfore not concerning.
 They might be caused by different raw data, for example with a higher coverage or other sequencing technologies, more or less extensive preprocessing, different assembly parameters and polishing steps.
+Also, several sequence were unassembled by Canu.
+In this case, the assembly generated during this course project is not as good as the reference assembly.
+The number of contigs in the reference is only half as big and the longest contig of the reference assembly is significantly longer as well which means that N50 and N75 measures give better results too.

 #### Other Questions